mmower/acronymium/README.md

 # Acronymium

-A Clojure program that can generate acronyms according to a set of rules specifying the words to use in different categories and whether a category is required or optional.
+A Clojure program for generating acronyms.

+In particular what Acronymium does is allow you to specify rules that determine the way specified words can be combined to form an acronym.
+For example if you want the word _Ham_ to be part of the acronym you can do that.

+The principle use is to specify a set of categories.
+A category is a rule and a set of words (that are, in principle, interchangeable) one of which should appear in the final acronym.

+The main use is to create categories that define the "shape" of the acronyms you want and then fire the dictionary through them.
+This will result in familiar words that are defined in terms of words you want to use.

 ## Usage

-Take a look at core-test.
+Take a look at `core-test` and `parser-test`.

-Load in a REPL, define some rules using the parser.
+Load in a REPL, define some word categories using the parser.
+A category is defined by a rule `+` or `*` followed by one or more words.
+You can have as many categories as you like.

+The rule `+` means _must have one of_ while `*` means _can
+have one of_, so `+Ham Bacon Sausage` means the resulting acronym must contain either an _H_, _B_, or _S_ and where that letter appears the corresponding word will be used.
+While `*Eggs` means the word can optionally have an _E_ if it needs one.

+So `+` defines constraints while `*` creates the opportunity to use other letters which makes a wider range of words open to being turned into acronyms.

+Acronyms will, by definition, have a minimum length the same as the number of `+` categories since one letter/word from each must appear.

     (require '[acronymium.core :refer [acronyms]]
               [acronymium.parser :refer [parse-ruleset]])